 NIRMAN has three guesthouses that can accomodate seven to nine people each.
 They are green, beautiful and comfortable.
-They include single and double rooms and shared bathrooms.
-One has a dorm for five students.
+They include single and double rooms, shared bathrooms, and a dorm for up to eight students.
 All students are expected to live in one or the other of these guesthouses, specially to ensure their safety and privacy.

 The guesthouses have 24 hours security.
 There is a cafeteria attached to each where residents have breakfast and lunch six days of the week, dinner five days and brunch one day.
 The city campus has a cafe where treats, snacks, drinks and ice cream can be lingered over, and the village campus has organic veggies growing right outside the window!

 Most courses at NIRMAN, both longer and shorter term, have a period of “home stays” embedded in them.
 Students are placed in Indian families for one to two weeks each to savour the experience of being a part of Indian family life.